 Schools of Choice

 There are many options for quality education within Kent ISD.
-Our School of Choice plan is designed to provide the best possible education for the vast majority of families who choose their home district, while accommodating those who would like to transfer to another school.
+Our School of Choice plan is designed to provide the best possible education for most families who choose their home district while accommodating those who would like to transfer to another school in grades K-12.*

-• Waiting list families notified about openings and confirm the decision to attend
+- Wait list families notified about openings and confirm the decision to attend by June 20

-• School of Choice slots not filled during the initial application period remain open.
+- School of Choice slots not filled during the initial application period remain open until August 18.

 How Schools of Choice Works